SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 #### Options

-In the options tab you can sellect which tools need to be connected to this Sync Tool.
+In the options tab you can select which tools need to be connected to this Sync Tool.
 Only tools already present in the current weave may be selected.
 The option “pause other players when playing” will ensure that only the selected media files will be played back.